hackbg/fadroma/spec/Factory.spec.ts.md

   // Defining custom methods directly on the `Deployment`
   // lets you interact with the deployed multi-contract system
   // as a coherent whole.
-  create = (name: string) =>
+  //
   // Here, `contract.expect()` makes the method call fail
   // if the `Factory` is not already instantiated.
 Otherwise,
   // it will return an instance of the `client` class specified
   // in the definition above.
   //
   // Having made sure that there is a contract to call, the
   // `factory.client` method is called.
 (This is defined on the
-    // `Factory` client class below.)
+  // `Factory` client class below.) create = (name: string) =>
     this.factory.expect().create(name)

   // Finally, here's a getter which fetches the list of `Product`
-  // instances that have been created so far. get products () {
+  // instances that have been created so far.
   // Once again, we `expect` the factory to already exist,
-    // and call the `factory.list` method (defined below). return this.factory.expect().list().then(({entries, ...rest})=>({
+  // and call the `factory.list` method (defined below).
-      // Return any other info from the response unchanged...
+  // We return all other info from the response unchanged,
+  // only convert the array of plain `{ address, code_hash }`
+  // structs returned by the contract into an array of
+  // ready-to-use `Product` clients bound to `deployment.agent` getProducts = () =>
+    this.factory.expect().list().then(({entries, ...rest})=>({
       ...rest,
-      // ...only convert the array of plain `{ address, code_hash }`
-      // structs returned by the contract into an array of `Product`
-      // instances that are bound to the current `agent`.
       entries: entries.map(({address,code_hash})=>this.agent.getClient(
         Product, address, code_hash
       ))
     }))
-  }

 }